Botter-The-Bot/Legal/Privacy.md

 The security of Your Personal Data is important to Us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While We strive to use commercially acceptable means to protect Your Personal Data, We cannot guarantee its absolute security.

+# Your Rights

+## Access to Your Personal Data

+You have the right to request a copy of the Personal Data We have on You.
+You may exercise this right by sending us an email at Jpedrobm0@gmail.com or by contacting us at [Discord](https://discord.gg/SjzJKBKJB2).

+## Right to Rectification

+You have the right to request that We correct or amend Your Personal Data if You believe that it is inaccurate or incomplete.
+You also have the right to request that We withdraw Your consent for future processing of Your Personal Data.You may exercise this right by sending us an email at Jpedrobm0@gmail.com or by contacting us at [Discord](https://discord.gg/SjzJKBKJB2).

+## Right to Erasure

+You have the right to request that We erase Your Personal Data, under certain conditions.
+The majority of the Personal Data stored in our database will be deleted or anonymized.
+The only Personal Data that will remain will be your User Id.
+You may exercise this right by sending us an email at Jpedrobm0@gmail.com or by contacting us at [Discord](https://discord.gg/SjzJKBKJB2).

+## Related to Guild Data

+For Guild related data, the guild __owner__ has the right to:

+- __Request Access__: to access the data
+- __Request Rectification__: to correct the data
+- __Request Erasure__: to erase the data

+This includes, but is not limited to:

+- Guild Settings
+- Guild Members Data
+- Guild Cases

 # Detailed Information on the Processing of Your Personal Data

 The Service Providers We use may have access to Your Personal Data.
 These third-party vendors collect, store, use, process and transfer information about Your activity on Our Service in accordance with their Privacy Policies.